sartor-n/codebase_to_text/docs/README.md

 --input: Input path (local folder or GitHub URL).
 --output: Output file path.
 --output_type: Output file type (txt or docx).
-Examples
+--file_extensions: List of file externsions that are included in the export - Default .py Examples
 Convert a local codebase to a text file: